NGC 3862: Nucleus

 The central region of NGC 3862 appears host a nearly face-on disk of dust with a diameter of 675 pc.
 However, as the jet of galaxy has been suggested to lie at angle of 50° to Earth's line of sight, the dust disk must be puffed up in order for the jet to have been disturbed by the disk.
 The emission of CO in the nucleus exhibits a double-horned line profile which suggests that the dust disk is rotating.
 The inferred distribution of the CO is consistent with the observed dust disk and the presence of the molecular gas suggests that the gas originated from either a merger with two gas-rich galaxies a few billion years ago or from cannibalism of smaller gas-rich galaxies.

 Hutchings et al. proposed instead that the apparent disk represents an evacuated region cleared of dust by some nuclear related process or by the jet itself as indicated by the color of the region inside the ring being similar to the color of the galaxy spectrum.
 Lara et al. also suggested this as the jet appears to widen within the apparent ring which would be consistent with an explanation of a favored expansion of the jet due to the lower density medium within the evacuated region or bubble.

 Supermassive black hole

-NGC 3862 contains a supermassive black hole with an estimated mass of 4.7×10^8 M☉.

-The black hole is responsible for producing the jet of plasma that is moving at nearly the speed of light.
+NGC 3862 contains a supermassive black hole with an estimated mass of 4.7×10^8 M☉, which is responsible for producing the jet of plasma that is moving at nearly the speed of light.